15 Personality Traits That Become More Important the Older You Get

 Unsplash

-As you gain more and more life experiences, the ability to appreciate what you have is a game-changer.
-Gratitude helps you maintain perspective, find joy in small things, and cultivate a positive outlook.
-You don’t ignore your problems, but you can still see the good in your life alongside the bad.
+As you gain more life experiences, the ability to appreciate what you have becomes a total game-changer.
+Gratitude helps you maintain perspective, find joy in the small things, and cultivate a positive outlook that other people find magnetic.
+You don’t ignore your problems, but you choose to focus on the good stuff alongside the bad.
+It makes you a much more pleasant person to be around and keeps your own spirits high.

 10. Assertiveness helps you advocate for yourself and other people.